 In the future, Asset Management will play a significant role in the financial services industry.
 This will happen due to a shift in global demographics changing our aging populous from consumers to savers.
 Nowhere will this be more evident than in the growing middle class sector.

 The middle class will seek out investment opportunities and will seek out professional advice from financial experts.
 They will value human relations with financial advisers despite technology.
-Capstone Business Funding, LLC (“Capstone”) also values human relationships.
+Capstone Capital Group, LLC (“Capstone”) also values human relationships.
 They too provide professional and expert advice to small and midsized businesses by offering various commercial financing and options.
 Capstone specializes in Single Invoice Factoring (“Spot Factoring”) for firms in need of immediate cash.
-Spot Factoring provides flexible, no contract invoice selling in exchange for working capital from Capstone Business Funding.
+Spot Factoring provides flexible, no contract invoice selling in exchange for working capital from Capstone Capital Group.
 Give us a call today at 347-821-3400 to find out how we can help you.